peer-observer/peer-observer/extractors/rpc/README.md

       --query-interval <QUERY_INTERVAL>
           Interval (in seconds) in which to query from the Bitcoin Core RPC endpoint [default: 10] --disable-getpeerinfo
-          Disable quering and publishing of `getpeerinfo` data --disable-getmempoolinfo
+          Disable querying and publishing of `getpeerinfo` data --disable-getmempoolinfo
-          Disable quering and publishing of `getmempoolinfo` data --disable-uptime
+          Disable querying and publishing of `getmempoolinfo` data --disable-uptime
-          Disable quering and publishing of `uptime` data --disable-getnettotals
+          Disable querying and publishing of `uptime` data --disable-getnettotals
-          Disable quering and publishing of `getnettotals` data --disable-getmemoryinfo
+          Disable querying and publishing of `getnettotals` data --disable-getmemoryinfo
-          Disable quering and publishing of `getmemoryinfo` data --disable-getaddrmaninfo
+          Disable querying and publishing of `getmemoryinfo` data --disable-getaddrmaninfo
-          Disable quering and publishing of `getaddrmaninfo` data --disable-getchaintxstats
+          Disable querying and publishing of `getaddrmaninfo` data --disable-getchaintxstats
           Disable querying and publishing of `getchaintxstats` data -h, --help